Can CBD Help With Teen Anxiety

 It looks at the safety and effectiveness of CBD and the benzo's or SSRI's (most popular classes of medications for anxiety).

-As parents, we actually had to make this decision (klonopin or Xanax versus CBD) ourselves.
+As parents, we actually had to make this decision (Klonopin or Xanax versus CBD) ourselves.

 That is what prompted us to learn everything we could about both for teenagers.

-I spend about 2 hours a day research NIH studies on CBD.
+We spend about 2 hours a day research NIH studies on CBD.

 Check out our article are whether there are any reasons NOT to take CBD here.